-- 5.1 Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines. - 5.2 At Alice Ingham RC Primary School we act quickly when a child is absent for prolonged periods.
+- 5.1 Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines. - 5.2 At Alice Ingham we act quickly to help identify appropriate support and response for persistently absent pupils and children missing education.
 For those where there are a suspected or known Safeguarding risk this may include submitting a referral or, for children with a social worker this includes contacting their social worker. - 5.3 If a pupil fails to attend on the agreed or notified dates, we undertake reasonable enquiries to establish the child's whereabouts and notify the local authority at the earliest opportunity. - 5.4 We monitor children's attendance through the daily register.
 Taking a prompt register and notifying the relevant staff in school if a child is absent from a particular session and their whereabouts is unknown, is an expectation of all schools within St Teresa of Calcutta Catholic Academy Trust. - 5.5 We make all reasonable efforts to ensure that we have two numbers for children to contact them in an emergency. - 5.6 We follow the procedures for children missing education for more than 10 days in an authorised absence and 20 days when not authorised as identified in DfE statutory guidance which includes notifying the Local Authority and taking all reasonable steps to determine the whereabouts of the child and notifying that a child is missing from education.
-We make sure all steps have been taken as per Click or tap here to enter text.before any child is moved from roll. - 5.7 Our day-to-day procedures for ensuring children are attending school and we are alert to prolonged or repeat periods of absence is included below: - All staff follow the Alice Ingham RCPS attendance policy.
-An Attendance Officer is in place and procedures are followed.
+We make sure all steps have been taken as per Click or tap here to enter text.before any child is moved from roll. - 5.7 Our day-to-day procedures for ensuring children are attending school and we are alert to prolonged or repeat periods of absence is included below:

+All staff follow the attendance policy.
+Attendance Officer is in place and procedures are followed such as first day absence calling, home visits, attendance analysis for trends.